edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 In VVP, when a party shares an identifier or a piece of evidence, they do so via a special URL called an OOBI (out of band invitation).
 The OOBI serves a tamper-evident KEL ({{<KEL}}) that reveals the full, provable history of the key state and other witnesses for the identifier, and even includes a forward reference to new witnesses, if they have changed.
 It also allows the discovery of issuance and revocation events, and their sequence relative to one another and to key state changes.

 An additional and optional feature in KERI is enabled by adding *watchers*.
-Watchers are a lightweight service that synthesizes data from many witnesses.
-Watchers MAY monitor multiple witnesses and enable hyper-efficient caching.
+Watchers are lightweight services that synthesize witness data.
+They may MAY monitor multiple witnesses and enable hyper-efficient caching.
 They SHOULD also compare what multiple witnesses for a given identifier are saying, which prevents controllers of an identifier from forking reality in a duplicitous way, and which can detect malicious attempts to use stolen keys.

 Witnesses are chosen according to the preference of each party that controls an identifier, and a mature ecosystem could have dozens, hundreds, or thousands.
 Watchers, on the other hand, address the needs of verifiers, because they distill some or all of the complexity in an ecosystem down to a single endpoint that verifiers can query.
 Any verifier can operate a watcher at any time, without any coordination or approval.
 Viral discoverability can automatically populate the watcher's cache, and keep it up-to-date as witness data evolves.

 Verifiers can share watchers if they prefer.
 Anything that watchers assert must be independently verified by consulting witnesses, so watchers need not have a complete picture of the world, and they are a convenience rather than an oracle that must be trusted.
 The data that watchers synthesize is deliberately published by witnesses for public consumption, at the request of each data stream's associated data controllers, and does not represent surveillance ({{<privacy}}).
 If a watcher can no longer find witness data to back one of its assertions, it MUST delete the data to satisfy its contract.
 This means that acts of erasure on witnesses propagate to watchers, again satisfying regulatory erasure requirements.

 # Appendix C: Sample Credentials
 {:appendix #appendix-c}